The Best Monitors For Dual Setup (2026 Reviews)

 Also, remember that all monitors in this list have an integrated low-blue light filter and a flicker-free screen.

-In case you are sensitive to screen flicker or you often work for a prolonged time or at night, these two features will prevent eye fatigue and headaches.
+If you are sensitive to screen flicker or you often work for a prolonged time or at night, these two features will prevent eye fatigue and headaches.

 For gaming, we don’t recommend dual monitors as you’d always have an annoying gap right in the center of the screen — unless you plan on gaming on one monitor and web surfing, chatting, etc on the other.